NinjaWeedle/CSRacing-Evolution/README.md

 *Cars with "*" next to their number cannot be purchased at the Car Dealer.

+7. TRACK LIST

+There are two tracks in the game: The Street and the Drag Strip.

+For Regulation, Ladder, and Time Trials races, you'll be racing on the streets, indicated by the double yellow line.

+For Car Specific races and Special Events, you'll be on the Drag strip.
+The Drag Strip has a christmas tree in the center of the track that counts down to the start of races and a different color palette than the streets.

 < III.
 EXTRA INFORMATION >

-7. DEVELOPER'S NOTES & TECHNICALITIES:
+8. DEVELOPER'S NOTES & TECHNICALITIES:

- - This game should run on TI-84+ CSE, but will run extremely slow on that hardware.
+ - This game should still run on TI-84+ C Silver Edition, but will run extremely slow on that hardware and as such I do not reccommend it..
  - The cars in this game are intended to have the same gear ratios and top speeds as their real-world counterparts- but real world performance may differ.
-(The names are a bit different here due to copyright, but I'm sure you can figure out what cars they represent via the Developer's Documentation in the extras folder.)
+This is a calculator game, not a simulator.
  - Cars with electronically limited top speeds in the real world (i.e. 155 MPH) have their limiters removed here.
- - Races take a couple seconds to start due to how slow the Shade( command is at drawing.
  - If you get ERR: UNDEFINED after the title screen, it's likely because you deleted Str1.
 To fix this, enter "A->Str1 on the homescreen in TI-OS.

-8. A SHORT GUIDE TO CSRACING JARGON
+9. A SHORT GUIDE TO CSRACING JARGON

  - CSRacing = Calculator Street Racing
  - CR/Cr. = Credits, the currency of CSRacing